 We may be able to incur significant additional indebtedness.
-Our new senior credit facility permits, and the indenture governing the notes will permit, additional borrowings after the offering of the notes under certain circumstances.
-See "Description of Certain Indebtedness" and "Description of the Notes - Certain Covenants."
-As of March 31, 2004, after giving pro forma effect to the issuance of the notes, we would have had approximately \$310 million of additional borrowings available to us under our new senior credit facility, subject to compliance with our financial and other covenants under the terms of the agreement governing our new senior credit facility.
-The holders of our LYONs may also require us to repurchase their LYONs on August 2, 2005, and we may need to incur additional debt in order to meet this obligation.
+Our senior credit facility and the indenture governing the notes due 2011 permit, and the indenture governing the new notes will permit, additional borrowings after the offering of the new notes under certain circumstances.
+See "Description of Certain Indebtedness" and "Description of the Notes-Certain Covenants."
+As of March 31, 2005, after giving pro forma effect to the issuance of the new notes, we would have had approximately \$340.0 million of additional borrowings available to us under our senior credit facility, subject to compliance with our financial and other covenants under the terms of the agreement governing our senior credit facility.